 House flipping is hard work.
 The majority of houses with potential to earn a decent profit on the market are in states of disrepair and dilapidation.
 They'll require time, attention, and money put towards anything from aesthetic upgrades like new tile or paint to structural repairs, like fixing the roof or replacing drywall.

-Despite house flipping being more tedious than it appears from the outside, it can still be a profitable endeavour.
+Despite house flipping being more tedious than it appears from the outside, it can still be a profitable endeavor.
 Before diving in head first, consider the following steps necessary to successfully flip a house in Colorado.

 2019 Colorado Housing Market Analysis